beyzaevcen/CuddleBank-UI/README.md

 GitHub link: https://github.com/beyzaevcen/Web-Midterm

-Welcome to the CuddleBank Web Midterm Project repository!
+Welcome to the CuddleBank repository!
 This project hosts the source code for our bank's webpage, designed to offer visitors a glimpse into our services, values, and commitment to providing top-notch financial solutions.

 At CuddleBank, we safeguard your finances with the same care and comfort as a warm embrace.